-Centerbridge Partners unveiled a fourth flagship offering with a $6 billion target just weeks after co-founder Jeff Aronson officially took charge of the formerly jointly run firm.
+Centerbridge Partners rolled out a fourth flagship offering with a $6 billion target just weeks after co-founder Jeff Aronson was slated to take charge of the jointly run firm.

 Centerbridge this month filed a Form D fundraising document for Centerbridge Capital Partners IV, disclosing the target.
 It is seeking roughly the same amount raised by the fund’s predecessor, closed in 2014 above a $6 billion hard cap.